jamsocket/limelight/limelight/README.md

 shadow GPU.

-If you don't want to use custom shaders and just want to draw lots of shapes, you can ignore the examples below and look at the examples in the [primitives](https://github.com/drifting-in-space/limelight/tree/main/primitives) crate.
+If you don't want to use custom shaders and just want to draw lots of shapes, you can ignore the examples below and look at the examples in the [primitives](https://github.com/drifting-in-space/limelight/tree/main/primitives) crate ([docs](https://docs.rs/limelight-primitives/0.1.3/limelight_primitives/)).

 ## Getting started